Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Experiments

-\paragraph{Step 2: Augmentation with generative model.} Our approach leverages data augmentation via a generative model to enrich the training data for the Re-ID model.
+\paragrapht{Step 2: Augmentation with generative model.} Our approach leverages data augmentation via a generative model to enrich the training data for the Re-ID model.
 We begin by rendering SMPLs extracted from the Everybody Dance Now dataset~\cite{chan2019everybody}, an external dataset not used during Re-ID model training.
 From these SMPLs, we generate skeleton, depth, and normal maps using various camera viewpoints and a wide range of human poses, creating a ``target condition gallery."
 For each person identity (PID), we randomly select one instance and pair it with a randomly chosen target condition from this gallery.
 This pair is then fed into the generative model to produce a new image.
 We repeat this process iteratively, ensuring the same number of iterations for each PID.
 These generated images are then combined with the original training datasets for training.
+The camera viewpoints of generated images are controlled by the azimuth $\gamma$ and elevation angles $\alpha$, where the angles are sampled within a limited range $\alpha_{min} = 0^\circ, \alpha_{max} = 30^\circ, \gamma_{min} = 0^\circ,$ and $ \gamma_{max} = 360^\circ$.

-\paragraph{Step 3: Training baseline Re-ID models.} We trained two baseline Re-ID models, CLIP-reID and SOLIDER, using both the original and augmented Re-ID datasets.
+\paragrapht{Step 3: Training baseline Re-ID models.} We trained two baseline Re-ID models, CLIP-reID and SOLIDER, using both the original and augmented Re-ID datasets.
 For training the baselines, we followed the procedure outlined in their respective papers.